 With a large repertoire ranging from classical to contemporary music, Giuseppe Grazioli premiered in Italy Leonard Bernstein’s Mass, Paul McCartney’s Liverpool Oratorio, Nicola Piovani’s ballet Fellini, as well as the world première of Marco Tutino's Vita in 2003 leading La Scala’s Orchestra.

-Giuseppe Grazioli has recently appeared in Torino (Orphée aux Enfers, La Tempesta and Le Nozze di Figaro), Rome (Il Gatto con gli Stivali), Yale University (Gianni Schicchi, Suor Angelica, A Midsummer Night’s Dream, La bohème, Don Giovanni), Genoa (Candide), Nantes and Angers (Le Comte Ory, Il Barbiere di Siviglia, Il Turco in Italia), Québec (Lucia di Lammermoor, La damnation de Faust in a Robert Lepage's production, Carmen, Nabucco and Tosca), Montréal (Tosca), Nancy (L'Italiana in Algeri), Montpellier (La Traviata), Palermo (Orphée et Eurydice), Saint-Etiènne (Semiramide), Florence (Il barbiere di Siviglia and La Cenerentola), Santiago (La forza del destino), Martina Franca (Rota's Napoli milionaria and Paisiello's La grotta di Trofonio for the Festival della Valle d'Itria), Guangzhou (Don Giovanni).
+Giuseppe Grazioli has appeared in Torino (Orphée aux Enfers, La Tempesta, Le Nozze di Figaro), Rome (Il Gatto con gli Stivali), Yale University (Gianni Schicchi, Suor Angelica, A Midsummer Night’s Dream, La bohème, Don Giovanni), Genoa (Candide), Nantes and Angers (Le Comte Ory, Il Barbiere di Siviglia, Il Turco in Italia), Québec (Lucia di Lammermoor, La damnation de Faust in a Robert Lepage's production, Carmen, Falstaff, Nabucco, Tosca), Montréal (Tosca), Nancy (L'Italiana in Algeri), Montpellier (La Traviata), Luxembourg (Il Turco in Italia), Palermo (Orphée et Eurydice), Saint-Etiènne (Semiramide, Don Giovanni, Otello), Florence (Il barbiere di Siviglia and La Cenerentola), Milan's Piccolo Teatro (The Threepenny Opera), Santiago (La forza del destino), Martina Franca (Rota's Napoli milionaria and Paisiello's La grotta di Trofonio for the Festival della Valle d'Itria), Guangzhou (Don Giovanni), Daegu (La Rondine), Cagliari (Palla de' Mozzi by Gino Marinuzzi, Le Villi).

-Programmed for future seasons are: La Rondine in Daegu, Don Giovanni and La damnation de Faust in Saint-Etienne, Don Giovanni in Shenzhen, Macbeth in Santiago, Palla de' Mozzi by Gino Marinuzzi at Teatro Lirico di Cagliari and several symphonic concerts with Orchestra Sinfonica Giuseppe Verdi di Milano, Orchestre Symphonique Saint-Etiènne Loire, Tianjin Symphony Orchestra, Orquesta Filarmonica de Santiago and Orchestre National de France.
+Programmed for future seasons are: Don Giovanni in Shenzhen, Macbeth in Santiago, Madama Butterfly, La voix humaine, Point d'orgue and La Traviata in Saint-Étienne, Cecilia by Licinio Refice in Cagliari and several symphonic concerts with Orchestra Sinfonica Giuseppe Verdi di Milano, Orchestre Symphonique Saint-Étienne Loire, Tianjin Symphony Orchestra, Orquesta Filarmonica de Santiago, Orchestre National Île de France.